quarkiverse/quarkus-openapi-generator/README.md

 For any multipart/form-data operation a model for the request body will be generated.
 Each part of the multipart is a field in this model that is annotated with the following annotations:
 - `javax.ws.rs.FormParam`, where the value parameter denotes the part name,
 - `org.jboss.resteasy.annotations.providers.multipart.PartType`, where the parameter is the jax-rs MediaType of the part (see below for details),
-- and, if the part contains a file, `org.jboss.resteasy.annotations.providers.multipart.PartFilename`, with a default generate value parameter that will be passed as the fileName sub-header in the Content-Disposition header of the part.
+- and, if the part contains a file, `org.jboss.resteasy.annotations.providers.multipart.PartFilename`, with a generated default parameter that will be passed as the fileName sub-header in the Content-Disposition header of the part.

 For example, the model for a request that requires a file, a string and some complex object will look like this:
 ```java